-As a side-effect of the technological growth, game-based learning often generates negative connotations because of its close association with video games, which inevitabely raises questions about its consequences.
-Hovever, these games are typically designed at different ability levels and with the goal of helping the players to retain the information that they learn and apply it to other problem solving situations.
+As a side-effect of technological growth, game-based learning often generates negative connotations because of its close association with video games, which inevitably raises questions about its consequences.
+However, these games are typically designed at different ability levels and with the goal of helping the players to retain the information that they learn and apply it to other problem solving situations.
 Many of these games are relevant to real life situations and will help children to make informed decisions when doing so matters.

 Game-based learning can also be done as a collaboration between learners and educators.
 This type of game creation enhances the playing experience and can lead to a depth and scope of game that are not available through other types of learning experiences.